Jax Taylor Caught Lying: Tom Schwartz Claims Jax Lied About His Family

 What do you think of Jax Taylor lying about Schwartz’s brothers?

-[Featured Image by Rochelle Brodin/Getty Images for Mediaplacement]
+[Featured Image by Rochelle Brodin/Getty Images]